nusenu/OrNetStats/aroi-setup.md

 Replace "example.com" with your own domain.

-It is fine to have other content in your torrc ContactInfo line as well.
+It is fine to have other content in your torrc `ContactInfo` line as well.

-# Text file over HTTPS option
+# Text File served over HTTPS option

 **Requirements:**